 Each test will cover all the topics presented after the previous midterm, or the beginning of the course in the case of the first midterm, up to the last class before the midterm.
-The tests dates are: September 26, October 29, and December 3.
 Each midterm will last the two periods of the class on that day and will consist of a combination of short open answer questions, and mathematical and/or analytical exercises.